smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #63 - Promotion Codes

-Identify all orders linked to a single product with a "PROMO" discount value.
+Identify all orders linked to a single product with a `PROMO` discount value.
 If an order is associated with multiple products or multiple discounts, it should not be included in the result.

 | Order ID | Product | Discount |
 |----------|---------|----------|